 How inviting is this book!
 I first spotted this book in January when I was on the look out for great books of 2018 and after my eldest daughter and I discovered her Nursery’s own bug hotel, I preordered it and so glad I did.

-Little One is a few months away from turning 4 now and so her questions and need for more complex explanations are coming into fruition.
-I feel like this is a brilliant book to satisfy her craving of discovery but the book still has that big element of fun.
+This is a brilliant book to satisfy readers cravings of discovery but the book still has that big element of fun.